Algorithms and Turing Kernels for Detecting and Counting Small Patterns in Unit Disk Graphs: Introduction

 \begin{corollary} There is an algorithm that takes as input a $k$-vertex unit disk graph $P$ and an $n$-vertex unit disk graph $G$, together with their unit disk embeddings of ply $p$, and outputs $|\sub(P, G)|$ and $|\ind(P, G)|$ in $2^{O(pk/ \log k)}n^{O(1)}$ time. \end{corollary}

-We show that this cannot be significantly improved even if $k=n$: \begin{theorem} Assuming ETH, there is no algorithm to determine if $\sub(P,G)$ ($\ind(P,G)$ respectively) is nonempty for given $n$-vertex unit disk graphs $P$ and $G$ in $2^{o(n/\log n)}$ time, even when $P$ and $G$ have a given embedding of ply $2$. \end{theorem} Note that the ply of $G$ is 1 if and only if $G$ is an independent set so the assumption on the ply in the above statement is necessary.
+We show that this cannot be significantly improved even if $P$ and $G$ have ply two: \begin{theorem} Assuming ETH, there is no algorithm to determine if $\sub(P,G)$ ($\ind(P,G)$ respectively) is nonempty for given $n$-vertex unit disk graph $G$ and a unit disk graph $P$ in $2^{o(n/\log n)}$ time, even when $P$ and $G$ have a given embedding of ply $2$. \end{theorem} Note that the ply of $G$ is 1 if and only if $G$ is an independent set so the assumption on the ply in the above statement is necessary.
 To our knowledge, this is the first lower bound based on the ETH excluding $2^{O(\sqrt{n})}$ time algorithms for problems on unit disks graphs (of bounded ply), in contrast to previous bounds that only exclude $2^{o(\sqrt{n})}$ time algorithms.

 Clearly, a unit disk graph $G$ of ply $p$ has a clique of size $p$, i.e. its clique number $\omega(G)$ is at least $p$.
 On the other hand, it was shown in \cite{har2021stabbing} that $p\geq \omega(G)/5$.
 In other words, parameterizations by ply and clique number are equivalent up to a constant factor.